Summary

 Modern Usage:

-We see this pattern when people feel the system has completely failed them and turn to extreme measures - from gang leaders in neglected neighborhoods to militia groups who feel abandoned by government.
+We see this pattern when people feel completely failed by the system - from gang formation in neglected neighborhoods to militia groups in rural areas.

 Modern Usage: